 Tourism development should be designed to draw visitors so as to increase hotel bookings and revenue for the community at larger.
 Great opportunities lie ahead for destination management organizations (DMOs) – convention and visitors bureaus and chambers of commerce – willing to blaze trails for visitors to explore.
 Similar to Lewis and Clark’s Journey of Discovery that opened up the west leading the way for the creation of the Oregon Trail and western migration, trails encourage travel.

-The World Food Travel Association’s recent report cited, “Food and beverage are an increasingly significant motivator for travel, as 75% of leisure travelers have been motivated to visit a destination because of a culinary activity.
-As many as 86% of respondents claimed having a positive food and drink experience on a trip would make them more likely to return to that destination.
+The World Food Travel Association’s recent report cited, “Food and beverage are an increasingly significant motivator for travel as 75 percent of leisure travelers have been motivated to visit a destination because of culinary activity.
+As many as 86 percent of respondents claimed to having a positive food and drink experience on a trip would make them more likely to return to that destination.
 Food and beverage are essential to the visitor experience.”

 An economic impact study of beer tourism in Kent County, Michigan, was commissioned by its destination marketing organization Experience Grand Rapids.
-The agency’s passport program works in conjunction with its Beer City Ale Trail with (today) 95-plus breweries, distilleries and cideries.
+The agency’s passport program works in conjunction with its Beer City Ale Trail with (as of this writing) 95-plus breweries, distilleries and cideries.

 One of the goals of any trail project is to remove the need for a consumer to plan, all while delivering an experience on a common theme within one nice package.
 When participating, visitors typically will discover the more well-known attractions along with things they might not encounter on their own.
 Bundled within are tidbits of information that further enrich the activity.

-#2 Ferreting out the topics and the components of each takes time.
-However, each trail will further enhance a destination’s things to do list.
+#2 Ferreting out the topics and the components of each take time.
+However, each trail will further enhance a destination’s things-to-do list.

 THE FINAL RESULT

-Once the trail package is completed, the work of tourism development is only half finished.
+Once the trail package is completed, the work of a nonprofit organization or quasi-government agency is only half-finished.
 As each trail is unveiled, it provides the excuse for a news release, blog post and ensuing media coverage as well as posts and tweets on social media.
 A ripple effect also occurs.
-Trails provides not only the convention and visitors bureau or chamber of commerce or downtown development agency time in the spotlight but also allows each of the featured components the opportunity to shine.
+Trails provide not only the convention and visitors bureau or chamber of commerce or downtown development agency time in the spotlight but also allow each of the featured components the opportunity to shine.

 Wouldn’t you love to give visitors another reason to come, explore and more importantly, stay longer, touching parts of your community otherwise unknown?